Aboriginal child protection: Canada

-Child protection for aboriginal peoples of Canada has tended from Confederation in 1867 to fall between the chairs.
+Child protection for aboriginal peoples of Canada has tended from Confederation in 1867 to fall between the cracks.
 Constitutional arrangements in Canada assigned "Indians" to federal and child protection to provincial authorities.
 Several generations of family life for many aboriginal peoples were devastated by a policy designed to "kill the Indian in the child" effectuated through a compulsory residential school program.
-In the 1960s, many aboriginal children were forcibly removed from their families and adopted by non-aboriginal parents, in a process known as Sixties Scoop.
+In the 1960s, many aboriginal children were forcibly removed from their families and adopted by non-aboriginal parents, in a process known as the "Sixties Scoop".
 In 1985, a Judge found that "Cultural genocide has been taking place in a systematic routine manner."
 During the 1980s, "First Nations peoples [took initiatives] in developing proposals of their own and in negotiating agreements with governments. ...
 First Nations peoples [developed] service models which reflect[ed] the experiences of their communities, cultures and histories."
 In 1982, aboriginal rights were protected in the Canadian Constitution.
 Developments in case law suggest that since 1982 aboriginal peoples' rights to cultural integrity have been constitutionally protected.
 Subsequently, some provinces enacted provisions and established policies for aboriginal child welfare agencies to provide services for aboriginal families on reserves under provincial law.
 They depend upon federal funding.

 "Native agencies are bound by the same provincial child-welfare laws as their mainstream counterparts, but must survive on far tighter budgets under a strict federal funding formula that takes little account of provincial legislation."
 In 2007, the Assembly of First Nations announced that it was filing a complaint with the Canadian Human Rights Commission that discriminatory services violated human rights.
 In 2008, Canada's Auditor General found that "Current funding practices do not lead to equitable funding among Aboriginal and First Nations communities."
 Currently, "The First Nations are engaged in a struggle to gain control of child welfare in their own communities, and this issue has a significant place in the First Nations movement towards self-determination."
 Indigenous peoples exercising the right of self-determination have yet to make it fully effective in respect of aboriginal child protection.